-Kareena Kapoor Khan PART WAYS With Her Manager Poonam Damania After Working Together For 10 Years?
+Kareena Kapoor Khan PARTS WAYS With Manager Poonam Damania After Working Together For 10 Years?

-While Kareena Kapoor Khan may not be present on any social media platforms, the actress's pictures from her vacations to her photo-shoots always created waves; all thanks to her manager Poonam Damania who made sure that the fans get a glimpse of Bebo's life.
+While Kareena Kapoor Khan may not be present on any social media platform, the actress' pictures from her vacations to her photo-shoots always created waves; all thanks to her manager Poonam Damania, who made sure that fans get a glimpse into Bebo's life.
 From managing the work, cracking the right movie and endorsement deals to share some of Kareena's hottest pictures, Damania played a major role in shaping her career.

-But now if the latest reports are to believed, the actress has ended her association with Bebo after working together for 10 years.
+But now, if the latest reports are to believed, the actress has ended her association with her manager after working together for 10 years.
 Scroll down to read all about it.

 Were There Creative Differences Between Bebo & Poonam?

-A Mid-day report quoted a source as saying, "Poonam's exit from the company (Matrix owned by Reshma Shetty) happened last month.
+A Mid-Day report quoted a source as saying, "Poonam's exit from the company (Matrix owned by Reshma Shetty) happened last month.
 Many had seen it coming as the differences between her and the agency suits had been building up for a while now.
 Her second in command, Naina Sawhney too has left the organisation."

 Will The Split Affect Kareena-Poonam's Personal Equation?